RedsXDD/neopywal.nvim/README.md

 - Yaml
 - Zsh

-> Honestly with this alone you could ditch treesitter xdd.
+> Honestly with this alone you could ditch treesitter xd.

 ## Installation